Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 *Take them to the map*

 **PLAYER ACTION:**
 > Where are you going first?
+> 	- We're going to use soft initiative, so you can say and do what you're doing or where you're going for each round
+> 	- If all sneaking as a group they need to make a group stealth check - take median value of all of their stealth checks
+>